 There’s no getting around it: digital dental tools like intraoral scanners and CAD/CAM systems require an initial investment.
 This can feel like a big hurdle, especially for smaller practices.
 But it helps to view it as a long-term asset that improves efficiency and patient care.
 Many suppliers offer financing or leasing options to make the equipment more accessible.
 Just as important is investing in your team.
 Proper training ensures you get the most out of your new technology.
 You can find plenty of online courses and workshops to keep skills sharp.
 Partnering with a digitally-savvy lab can also ease the transition, as they can offer support and guidance as you go digital.

-Integrating New Tech and Getting Patient Buy-In
+Integrating New Tech and Winning Over Patients

 Bringing new technology into your practice means making sure it works well with your existing systems.
 This is where a bit of planning goes a long way.
 Work with your IT support to ensure compatibility before you commit to a purchase.
 Instead of switching everything at once, try a phased approach.
 Test new tools on a small scale first to identify and solve any workflow issues early on.
 When you’re ready to connect your scanner and send your first case, you’ll feel much more confident.
 And don’t forget your patients.
 A quick explanation of how the new tech means less time in the chair and no more goopy impressions will get them on board instantly.